Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 More than 30 Paragard lawsuits from different districts were transferred to a Paragard MDL in the Northern District of Georgia.
 At that time, there were nearly 60 cases.
 Judge Leigh Martin May was assigned to the MDL.

-It also centers around the failure of Teva Pharmaceuticals to warn patients that the medical device could break and cause serious, sometimes life-threatening, complications.
-The Paragard lawsuits allege that this defect and the failure to warn demonstrate negligence on the part of the manufacturer.
+It also centers around the failure of Teva Pharmaceuticals USA to warn patients that the medical device could break and cause serious, sometimes life-threatening, complications.
+The Paragard lawsuits allege that this defect and the failure to warn by Teva Pharmaceuticals and CooperSurgical demonstrate negligence on the part of the manufacturer.

 The Paragard IUD lawsuit is actually a multidistrict litigation (MDL).
 Many people and news outlets are calling it a class action lawsuit because that is what people tend to call large-scale litigation with thousands of different plaintiffs.